neelkamath/omni-chat-backend/docs/api.md

 ## Health Check

 There is an HTTP API endpoint `/health_check` which accepts the HTTP GET verb.
 It responds with the HTTP status code of 204 only if the server is "healthy".
-An example use case of this is a backend developer having the server automatically restart whenever it becomes "unhealthy".
+For example, a backend developer building atop this service can program the server to automatically restart when it becomes "unhealthy".